randomtruffles/Dominion_League/rules.md

 <a name="2.4.5"></a>2.4.5.
 If there are still open spots in a tier, players in the tier below may receive free promotions to fill them.
 See [5.5](#5.5) for details.

+<a name="2.4.6"></a>2.4.6.
+Occasionally, the League's tier structure will need to be adjusted to accommodate changes in the number of players or the distribution of skill.
+This may involving adding or removing tiers, or changing the relative size of existing tiers.
+When this occurs, the League will publish a transition scheme detailing the movement of players between the pre- and post-transition seasons.
+Players who take breaks across these transitions will have their tier placements adjusted according to any such schemes upon their return.

 ### <a name="2.5"></a>2.5.
 Flex Divisions

 Divisions usually have a maximum of 6 players.
 However, divisions may "flex" up to a size of 7 players in order to accommodate players returning from a short break ([1.4](#1.4), [2.4.2](#2.4.2)) or particularly highly-rated players ([2.4.4](#2.4.4)).
 Free promotions ([5.5](#5.5)) are only used to fill divisions up to the normal maximum of 6 players.